About me

 Generative Diffusion Model

-Improved diffusion bridge for learning distribution on structured domain.
+Improved diffusion bridge for learning normal and special data distribution.

 Mao Ye, Lemeng Wu and Qiang Liu.
-First Hitting Diffusion Models.
+First Hitting Diffusion Models for Generating Manifold, Graph and Categorical Data.
 NeurIPS 2022

 Learning Efficient Neural Network

-Network pruning is a successful technique to learn a compact network model.
-I work on strong theory-oriented pruning algorithm based on greedy optimization.
-We are able to show that
+Network pruning is a successful technique for learning a compact network model.
+I work on a strong theory-oriented pruning algorithm based on greedy optimization.
+We show that

-• Small network learned by our algorithm is guaranteed to be better than small network learned by direct training.
+• A small network learned by our algorithm is guaranteed to be better than a small network learned by direct training.

-• Theoretically, it is importance to fine-tune the pruned network instead of retrain it.
+• Theoretically, it is important to fine-tune the pruned network instead of retraining it.

 Mao Ye * , Lemeng Wu * and Qiang Liu.
 Greedy Optimization Provably Wins the Lottery: Logarithmic Number of Winning Tickets is Enough.
 NeurIPS 2020